OSGP/Documentation/chapter3/section2.md

 ### 3.2.4 Core

 The Core component routes messages from domain adapter components to protocol adapter components and vice versa.
-Further, it offers read-only database access for protocol adapter components.
+Furthermore, it offers read-only database access for protocol adapter components.

 ### 3.2.5 Protocol Adapters